hajle-silesia/provisioning/README.md

 ### Secrets management

 [HashiCorp Vault](https://www.vaultproject.io/) is used as a secrets management solution for the cluster, deployed as an external service, preferably prior to cluster spinning.
-Contrary to being installed as a cluster service, it prevents chicken and egg situation where it needs to use some sensitive data during provisioning, not yet available at that time.
+Contrary to being installed as a cluster service, it prevents chicken-and-egg situation where it needs to use some sensitive data during provisioning, not yet available at that time.
 [External Secrets Operator](https://external-secrets.io/latest/) automatically generates cluster secrets from the data stored within the vault.

 ### DNS